Skip to Content

 Texas State Tution Grant (TSTG)

-Texas State Tution Grant (TSTG) is an institutional grant awarded to Texas residents based on their financial need.
-Typically, this grant is awarded to eligible students once Texas Public Educational Grant funds are exhausted.
+Texas State Tution Grant (TSTG) is an institutional grant offered by Texas State University and awarded to eligible residents once Texas Public Educational Grant funds are exhausted.

-TSTG is, however, contingent upon the availability of state funds and will be cancelled or reduced in the event state funds are no longer available.
+TSTG is contingent on the availability of state funds and may be reduced or discontinued if those funds are no longer available.

 Footnotes